skafos/TuriTextClassifier/advanced_usage/README.md

 ## Resources

 -  `text_in_turicreate.ipynb`: Gives some tips on adapting your text classifier to a **NEW** set of data, detailing proper formatting and several helper functions.
 -  `spam_classifier.ipynb`: Ready to try something other than sentiment classification?
 Try out spam classification and wrangle a new external data source.
-By the end, you will have trained a different text classifier and evaluated the model's performance on a holdout test set!
+By the end, you will have trained a different text classifier and evaluated the model's performance on a holdout test set.

 ## Need Help?
 Didn't find something you need?
 Confused by something?
 Need more guidance?